imagra93/attr-eomt/README.md

 "slot" that latches onto one object instance.
 After the encoder runs, every query emits a single vector, the **per-query embedding** of shape `[B, Q, hidden]`.
 The whole model is then just "turn that embedding into predictions": a **class head** for the primary label and a **mask/box head** for geometry.
-It is **NMS-free**, so two overlapping cars stay two distinct queries instead of being merged — the property that lets attributes stay attached to the right instance.
+It is **NMS-free**, so two overlapping garments stay two distinct queries instead of being merged — the property that lets attributes stay attached to the right instance.

 The attribute heads add nothing to this picture except themselves: they tap the **exact same embedding** (captured non-invasively with a forward hook), each a small classifier